Hunith/Smart-Contracts-/README.md

 The uses of smart contracts include:

-Financial Services: Smart contracts can automate various financial transactions, such as issuing digital assets, peer-to-peer lending, and processing insurance claims.
+•Financial Services: Smart contracts can automate various financial transactions, such as issuing digital assets, peer-to-peer lending, and processing insurance claims.

-Supply Chain Management: Smart contracts can be used to track and verify the movement of goods and services along a supply chain, from the point of origin to the final consumer.
+•Supply Chain Management: Smart contracts can be used to track and verify the movement of goods and services along a supply chain, from the point of origin to the final consumer.

-Real Estate: Smart contracts can be used to automate the buying and selling of real estate, including the transfer of ownership and the release of funds upon completion of the transaction.
+•Real Estate: Smart contracts can be used to automate the buying and selling of real estate, including the transfer of ownership and the release of funds upon completion of the transaction.

-Voting Systems: Smart contracts can create secure and transparent voting systems where votes are recorded on a blockchain and cannot be altered.
+•Voting Systems: Smart contracts can create secure and transparent voting systems where votes are recorded on a blockchain and cannot be altered.
 Such systems include the Bimodal Voter Accreditation System (BVAS), which the Nigerian electoral body used to conduct a credible electoral process.

-Gaming and Gambling: Smart contracts can create provably fair gaming and gambling platforms that are transparent and secure.
+•Gaming and Gambling: Smart contracts can create provably fair gaming and gambling platforms that are transparent and secure.

-Intellectual Property: Smart contracts can be used to manage intellectual property rights, such as the licensing and distributing copyrighted material.
+•Intellectual Property: Smart contracts can be used to manage intellectual property rights, such as the licensing and distributing copyrighted material.

-Healthcare: Smart contracts can be used to manage patient data and medical records, ensuring they are secure and accessible to authorized parties.
+•Healthcare: Smart contracts can be used to manage patient data and medical records, ensuring they are secure and accessible to authorized parties.

   HOW TO CREATE A SMART CONTRACT